-Luckily, Austinites have a pretty great track record where recycling is concerned.
-Austin’s current recycling rate is at about 42 percent—that means out of every 100 recyclable goods used by city inhabitants, 42 will be placed in recycling bins.
+Overall, the city of Austin recycles at a rate that hovers around 42 percent—that means out of every 100 recyclable goods used by city inhabitants, 42 will be placed in recycling bins.
 That recycling rate leads major Texas cities.
-And meanwhile, the City of Austin has created an ambitious plan to raise recycling rates to 90 percent by 2040.
+This effort reflects the City of Austin’s commitment to a zero-waste goal to reduce the amount of trash sent to landfills by 90% by the year 2040.

-Whether it’s waste paper from the office printer or that catalogue collection you’ve been meaning to toss, Austin recycling is here to the rescue!
+Whether it’s waste paper from the office printer or that catalog collection you’ve been meaning to toss, Austin recycling is here to the rescue!
 Almost any kind of paper product can be added to your recycling bin in the Capital City, including used wrapping paper, junk mail (with envelopes), newspapers, phone books and paper food packaging.

 Recycling paper makes a huge impact on the environment.
 According to some estimates, every ton of paper that gets recycled equates to about three cubic yards of landfill space and saves around 17 trees, 380 gallons of oil, 4,000 kilowatts of energy and 7,000 gallons of water.
 Pretty incredible!

 The average household tosses out around 13,000 pieces of paper each year, which means there’s plenty of opportunity for improvement here.
 When you consider how much junk mail you receive on a daily basis, that’s a lot of trees you could be saving!